Wolf3s/xbmc4xbox-python/python/Doc/howto/curses.rst

 you type them, for example, which makes using the shell difficult.

-In Python you can avoid these complications and make debugging much easier by importing the :func:`curses.wrapper` function.
-It takes a callable and does the initializations described above, also initializing colors if color support is present.
+In Python you can avoid these complications and make debugging much easier by importing the module :mod:`curses.wrapper`.
+It supplies a :func:`wrapper` function that takes a callable.
+It does the initializations described above, and also initializes colors if color support is present.
 It then runs your provided callable and finally deinitializes appropriately.
 The callable is called inside a try-catch clause which catches exceptions, performs curses deinitialization, and then passes the exception upwards.
 Thus, your terminal won't be left in a funny state on exception.

 Windows and Pads